CBEP-SoCB-Details/FOCB_WQ/Analysis/FOCB-Continuous-Time-and-Tide.md

 <img src="FOCB-Continuous-Time-and-Tide_files/figure-gfm/unnamed-chunk-15-1.png" style="display: block; margin: auto;" />

-Slicing that by temperature wil lshow higher densities of observations at seasonal high and low values, where temperatures do not change as rapidly.
+Slicing that by temperature will show higher densities of observations at seasonal high and low values, where temperatures do not change as rapidly.